datavis-tech/reactive-model/README.md

 console.log(model.a()); // Prints 5`
 ```

-When the setter form is used, the model is returned.
+When the setter form is used, the `model` object is returned.
 This enables method chaining.

-Assuming there are tracked properties `a`, `b`, and `c`, their values can all be set simultaneously like this:
+Assuming there are tracked properties `a`, `b`, and `c`, their values can be set like this:

 ```javascript
 model